Shape of Love: Commercial performance

 The EP debuted at number three on the monthly Gaon Album Chart and sold more than 415,000 copies in its first month of release in South Korea.
 Monsta X also received their second Hanteo Chart Silver Certification Plaque for achieving more than 320,000 copies in Initial Chodong sales in its first week of release in South Korea.

 "Love" debuted at number 60 on the weekly Gaon Digital Chart, while at number 185 on the monthly Gaon Digital Chart, making it the group's second entry on the monthly chart for digitals.
-All the other songs on the EP, "Burning Up", "Breathe", "Wildfire", "사랑한다", and "And" did not appear on the main chart, but did appear on its component chart, the Gaon Download Chart, peaking at 32, 42, 38, 39, and 41, respectively.
+All the other songs on the EP, "Burning Up", "Breathe", "Wildfire", "Saranghanda", and "And" did not appear on the main chart, but did appear on its component chart, the Gaon Download Chart, peaking at 32, 42, 38, 39, and 41, respectively.
 It won two music show awards on Show Champion and Music Bank, with a Hot Stage Award on Inkigayo.
-(Note: This award selects the best performance on stage for the artists who appeared on the day's broadcast based on fan votes.)
+(Note: This award selects the first place with the most wonderful performance on stage for the artists who appeared on the day's broadcast with 100% of fan votes.)